Tachlovice

 Tachlovice is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 900 inhabitants.
+It has about 1,000 inhabitants.

+Etymology

+The initial name of the village was Taklovice.
+The name was derived from the personal name Takl, meaning "the village of Takl's people".
+In the 14th century, the name was distorted to its present form.

 Geography

 Tachlovice lies about 7 km southwest of Prague.
-It lies on the Radotínský creek, in a flat agricultural landscape of the Prague Plateau.
-The highest point of the municipality is at 383 m above sea level.
+It lies in a flat agricultural landscape of the Prague Plateau.
+The highest point is at 383 m above sea level.
+The stream Radotínský potok flows through the municipality.

+History

+The first written mention of Tachlovice is from 1234.

+Demographics

+Transport

+There are no major roads passing through the municipality.
+The railway that runs next to the village is unused.